obrobrio2000/Samsung-Quick-Share-4-All/README.md

 **⚠️ Remember that your phone's screen needs to be on and unlocked to be able to find it from your PC (unfortunately it's a limitation of Quick Share itself)!**

-**⚠️ If your PC has a wireless/wifi/bluetooth driver not made by Intel (for example Broadcom/Realtek/Marvell etc.) you'll also need to apply "intel_hwid_spoof.reg", otherwise it won't find your phone and viceversa!**
+**⚠️ If your PC has a non-Intel wireless/wifi/bluetooth driver (for example Broadcom/Realtek/Marvell etc.) you'll also need to apply "intel_hwid_spoof.reg", otherwise it won't find your phone and viceversa!**

 # Demo (Lenovo Yoga C940 <-> Note20 Ultra)
 https://user-images.githubusercontent.com/62136803/137240369-9c77621b-19ea-4893-9c69-e9b03747d89e.mp4